 posted this on October 13, 2011, 11:11

-The word inquiry method uses a Socratic, shared inquiry approach to explore the meaning and structure of individual words.
-With a clear, procedural structure and a focus on meaning, word inquiry can be harmonized with structured language and the Orton-Gillingham (O-G) Approach.
+The Word Inquiry method uses a Socratic, shared inquiry approach to explore the meaning and structure of individual words.
+With a clear, procedural structure and a focus on meaning, Word Inquiry is a structured literacy (aka Orton-Gillingham) methodology.

-Students can benefit from using the word inquiry method from the very beginning of reading and spelling instruction.
-The word inquiry method begins with selecting a word for study and creating a Word Sum for the word.
+Students can benefit from using the Word Inquiry method from the very beginning of Structured Literacy instruction.
+The Word Inquiry method begins with selecting a word for study and creating a Word Sum for the word.

 Since the Word Inquiry method is a shared inquiry method it generally requires minimum of two people (and parents and kids can be great team-mates!) working together to arrive at data-supported answers to the following questions:

 Does the word have any prefixes?
 [If so, write the prefix(es) in the far left box of the Word Matrix and specify the meaning of each prefix.]